sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

 When accessing the **Incidents** service of the **Incident Management** application in your browser, you get a basic auth popup now, asking for your user and password.
 You can use the users to log in and see how it works.

-1. Make sure the SAP Fiori application is running.
+1. Make sure that the SAP Fiori application is running.
 If you closed it, navigate to the **srv** folder in the terminal and run `mvn cds:watch`.

 3. In the **Username** field of the auth popup, enter `alice`.